Skip to content

 How to Resize Your Photo to Brazil Passport Specifications

 You do not need Photoshop or a photo studio.
+This applies to consular (e-consular) applicants and parents preparing an under-5 photo — adults applying inside Brazil skip this entirely.
 Here is how to get the exact Brazil passport photo size in under a minute:

 1. Take your photo against a white wall using your phone camera.
 Use the rear camera for better quality.
 Stand about 1.5 meters from the wall.

-3. Resize to 413 × 531 pixels — open the Pixotter resize tool, upload your photo, enter the exact dimensions, and download.
+3. Resize to the 5:7 ratio at 300–600 DPI — open the Pixotter resize tool, upload your photo, enter dimensions that hold the 5 × 7 cm shape (keep width well above the 189-pixel minimum), and download.

 4. Check the background — if it is not pure white, run it through background removal first.